robert1794/5LIU0_project/Documentation/proposal/Project proposal.md

 These research questions create a few challenges to overcome.
 These are:

-1. The first challenge would be to find and study literature about TDAoA and cross-correlation in order to answer the theoretical part of the research questions.
+1. Find and study literature about TDAoA and cross-correlation in order to answer the theoretical part of the research questions.
-2. During this time it will also be necessary to create models and simulations to test the theory and evaluate the the algorithm.
+2. Develop models and simulations to test the theory and evaluate the the algorithm.
-3. After that most hardware requirements can be estimated and the hardware can be chosen.
-4. Then the algorithm has to be implemented on the hardware along with the drivers for reading the ADC, timers and displaying the estimated angle.
+3. Implement the algorithm on the hardware along with the drivers for reading the ADC, timers and displaying the estimated angle.
-5. To reliably test the implementation against the theory and the models/simulations a test procedure has to be developed.
+4. Real world testing and analysis using the demo setup

 # Deliverables